 Outside of the office, he is a classical violinist and composer, and one of the most accomplished bridge players and teachers in the Northwest.

 Fortine is a hamlet nestled in the forested rolling hills of Montana’s Tobacco Valley, in the northwest corner of Montana, west of Glacier National Park.
 We are surrounded by National Forest land and are proud to be 40 miles from the nearest traffic light (at the corner of Baker Street and US93 in Whitefish.)
-If you’re curious, there’s a webcam of Meadow Creek Road, Fortine’s main drag, viewable 24 hours a day.
+You can get a look at our neigborhood from the steerable and zoomable Eureka webcam, 12 miles north of us.

 Drop us a line if you want to meet in person at our office, and be ready to pet our receptionist, Maia.